The Messy Intersection of Chronic Pain and Mental Health

 I can come up with a trillion metaphors to explain the physical side of my life to you.
 But here’s what I can’t do — I can’t wrap my head around how to simultaneously nurture both my mental health and my physical health.

 What do you do when you are happy enough but not joyous?
 Sad enough but it’s not all-consuming?
 Hollow enough to notice, but not enough to be concerned?
 All I know is that I am sick.
 And in pain.
 And all of that is almost too much to worry about how I’m doing otherwise.

-But since it’s May and we’re recognizing mental health month here at The Mighty, I am forcing myself to look at the intersection of my pain and emotion.
+But since we understand the importance of focusing on your mental health here at The Mighty, I am forcing myself to look at the intersection of my pain and emotion.
 And this is what I’ve come up with.

 There are no guidelines on how being chronically ill is supposed to make you feel.
 Some people want you to play up your pain so they know it’s there, while others want you to champion through it so they don’t have to deal with it.
 (Notice how both of those have to do with making others feel comfortable?
 That’s funny.)
 Some articles suggest that forced happiness can help you take on an aura of actual happiness.
 Others say that you should allow yourself to feel the bottom of the ocean just so that you know it’s there.

 Being sick is like a revolving door of intensity.
 On some days, the catastrophic pain trumps the way you feel.
 You have one goal: make it better.
 On others, you can feel perpetually pulverized by the way you’re trapped in a body that continuously fails.
 You have one goal: make it better.
 But how does one balance the betterment?

 I’m not so sure if you do, or if you even can.
 All you can do is just start and end the day knowing that you slayed the day’s most prominent dragon.
 Maybe the dragon is pain today.
 Maybe the dragon is full-on despair tomorrow.
 And maybe, just maybe, you’ll be able to have a day once in a harvest moon where the dragon is neither.